-As of now, I avoid overreacting to the social protection system.
-I could value the present moment with the candid opinion of individuals who appreciate me and respect me.
-I’d be less concerned with what everyone thinks of me in the past and more concerned with what certain people think of me in the future.
+Currently, I avoid overreacting to societal judgments.
+I value the present moment with the candid opinions of those who truly appreciate and respect me.
+I worry less about past perceptions and focus more on how specific people will see me in the future.